kubernetes/website/content/en/docs/concepts/overview/kubernetes-api.md

 Complete API details are documented using [OpenAPI](https://www.openapis.org/).

-The Kubernetes API server serves an OpenAPI spec via the `/openapi/v2` endpoint.
+### OpenAPI V2

+The Kubernetes API server serves an aggregated OpenAPI v2 spec via the `/openapi/v2` endpoint.
 You can request the response format using request headers as follows:

 <table>
   <caption style="display:none">Valid request header values for OpenAPI v2 queries</caption>